KevinFlanagan7/Masters-Quiz/README.md

 ## Goal for this Project

 Welcome to the Masters Golf Quiz website.
-This site's goal is to challenge your golf knowledge of the famous Masters golf tournament with a fun and interactive quiz.
+The goal of this project is to provide a challenging, fun and interactive quiz with both audio and visual effects to online users.

 ![Responsive Displays](/documentation/am-i-responsive.png)